grantnorwood/wp-pro-quiz/README.md

 ## 0.24.1-gkn
 * Hacked by grantnorwood, based on the original version 0.24 from [xeno010](http://www.it-gecko.de/) at [http://wordpress.org/plugins/wp-pro-quiz/]().
 * Improved matrix-sorting question type by allowing sort elements to be dragged into any criterion having the same text as the correct answer.
 (For example, if there are 6 unique sort elements and only 2 unique criterion, then dragging a sort element into any criterion with the same correct name will validate as correct.)

+## 0.24.2-gkn
+* Added ability to set the table column width for matrix sorting criteria in order to allow longer criteria text.
+The option is displayed only when matrix sorting is selected as the answer type.
+* Added `matrix_sort_answer_criteria_width` database column
+* Bumped the db version to 20.